fnauman/fnauman.github.io/_posts/2019-02-09-random-forests.md

 One popular class of ensemble machine learning algorithms is random forests that can be used for both classification and regression tasks.
-The name comes from the use of decision trees ([visual tutorial](http://www.r2d3.us/visual-intro-to-machine-learning-part-1/)) as the base learner.
+The name comes from the use of decision trees ([visual tutorial](http://www.r2d3.us/visual-intro-to-machine-learning-part-1/)) as the base estimator.
 Since decision trees are good at modeling non-linearities and interactions, it makes random forests a popular choice for non-linear datasets where several interactions exist.
 The final output of random forests is the weighted average over the outputs of individual trees.
 From a practical standpoint, random forests are extremely popular because:
  - hyperparameter tuning is simpler (as opposed to gradient boosted trees, for example)
  - parallelization is easy since each decision tree is independent